 The procedure of admitting tuition students to West Point Public Schools is a multifaceted process.
 There may be zero available spots for tuition students in certain grade levels (Please see Chart A below).
 This is not a first come, first serve process.
 If there are available spots for tuition students, admission is competitive.
-The application process will open in December and will close in May.
+The application process will open after the Winter Holiday in January and will close in May.
 Admission will be based on the following criteria:

 Previous Academic Performance